alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 As you might imagine, voter privacy is a really big deal.
 * Although the millionaire problem is quite silly, there's a similar problem that's actually useful: electronic auctions.
 One common auction format is the Vickrey auction.
-Everyone submits a bid simulatenously, and whoever bid the highest wins.
+Everyone submits a bid simultaneously, and whoever bid the highest wins.
 But, they only pay the second-highest bid (the reasoning being that it is more fair to the buyer if they pay as little above the second-highest bid as possible.)
 Secure computation lets bidders place bids secretly without